VoxaAI/voxa/docs/voxa-app.rst

       to: "TransactionCancelled"
     }, ["NoIntent", "CancelIntent"]);

-  If the user triggers the `NoIntent`, and the state machine goes to the `agreed?` state, the user will listen the `TransactionCancelled` response, it doesn't matter if the controller is placed above or below a controller without defined intents, the priority will go to the controller with the defined intent.
+  If the user triggers the `NoIntent`, and the state machine goes to the `agreed?` state, the user will listen to the `TransactionCancelled` response, it doesn't matter if the controller is placed above or below a controller without defined intents, the priority will go to the controller with the defined intent.

 .. js:method:: VoxaApp.onIntent(intentName, handler)